Election Day is Tuesday, November 3, 2020

 First-time voter?
-This infographic gives a step-by-step view of the process.
+This infographic gives a step-by-step overview.

 Step 1: Register to vote

-- Absentee ballot requests must be received by 5 p.m.
-Monday, November 5 and your completed ballot must be received by Tuesday, November 6.
+- Absentee ballot requests must be received by noon on Monday March 2, 2020 and returned completed by Tuesday March 3, 2020 to be counted for the primary.
+For the general election, absentee ballots must be requested by 5 p.m.
+Monday, November 2, 2020 and your completed ballot must be received by Tuesday, November 3, 2020.

 - Find your polling place and check the PVTA website to plan your trip.